This degree is designed for students who want a management career in international, multinational or global organisations.

 Your degree may include a placement studying or working abroad, giving you a life-changing experience in a country in which your chosen language is spoken.

 This enhances your CV, furthers your language skills and extends your understanding of business management from an international perspective.

-Developing proficiency in a modern language is integral to the degree.
-You can choose to study as a beginner or from post-A level or equivalent in:
+You can choose to study as a beginner or from post-A level or equivalent.
+Your choices are:

-Newcastle University Business School has excellent links with industry and professional bodies, providing exposure to future employers.
+Outside of the programme you will also benefit from the Business School’s excellent links with industry and professional bodies, providing exposure to future employers.